Apply AS9100D to Baking Cookies

 Gradually beat in flour mixture.

-Stir in morsels.
+Stir in the morsels.

 DROP by rounded tablespoon onto ungreased baking sheets.